 Founded way back in 1958, Koss started by developing the world’s first SP/3 Stereophone.
 Since then, Koss has continued to design and manufacture quality stereo headphones with the likes of Tony Bennet and Frank Sinatra Jr. seen wearing Koss headphones.
 In 1969 the Presidential plane, Air Force One, was kitted with Koss stereophones.
-Today, Koss has a wide range of headphones available on the market ranging from over-ear, on-ear, gaming headsets, wireless headphones, earbuds, as well as Bluetooth speakers.
+Today, Koss not only has a wide range of iconic headphones available on the market like the Koss Porta Pro but sports a wide product selection ranging from over-ear, on-ear, gaming headsets, wireless headphones, and earbuds, as well as Bluetooth speakers.

 We caught up with their industrial designers, Nick Blair and Kegan McDaniel, to chat more about their work at Koss and upcoming products!